jjfiv/project-jabberwocky/README.md

 # Project Jabberwocky (Lab 6)
 Links to status pages (if server is up) are on [jabberwocky.ddns.net](http://jabberwocky.ddns.net)

+## Caveat Student

+Official instructions are on Moodle.
+Make sure to answer the "Report Questions" R1...R7 listed there.

 ## Part A

 ### Install & Setup